ldlac/hostsfile/README.md

       - `hosts` An hosts file, an unified hosts file
       - `domains` A domains file, an unified list of domains
       - `custom_hosts` A custom hosts file, an unified hosts file based on your dns traffic
+      - `diff` Generates a list of the unique domains that the source has compared to others

 `--target-ip <ip>` or `-i <ip>`